tawesoft/untrusted.py/README.md

 a `ValueError` from a function that both escapes and validates.

+### Use the best tool for the job

+Sometimes, you generate HTML yourself and escaping is something you need to do.

+Sometimes, an interface *always* separates parameters from code, like most modern SQL libraries.
+In this case the database driver will handle potentially untrusted input better than you ever could hope to, and escaping it is the wrong thing to do.

+You might mark the input as untrusted for other reasons - e.g. to enforce a maximum length on a search query.

 ### Using untrusted collection types

 Untrusted collection types, like `untrusted.sequence`, are